Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

 Under Commonwealth Law (Social Security Act 1991 - Sect 5C) a home educator is defined as:

 It is advisable for home educating parents in receipt of social security benefits and payments to look into the home education registration process in their state.
-Click on your state or territory on The Educating Parent's State Info page as a starting place to begin your research.
+Click on your state or territory on the navigation bar of this website.

 Families who have been through this process recommend that you be prepared as you will need to provide evidence of registration during your Centrelink interview.
 Take any letters or copies of emails to show that you are in the process of obtaining registration if you have not yet received your certificate or notification of home educator status.